 Guests, Speakers & Studio Visits

-Aristide Antonas, Kirsten Algera, Lara Almárcegui, Atelier NL, Suzie Attiwill, Nick Axel, Alessandro Bava, Bik van der Pol, Jan Boelen, Kevin Bray, Jeroen van Loon, Michiel van Iersel, JODI, Shumi Bose, Counterspace, Rachaporn Choochuey, Brendan Cromier, Koen Deprez, Clemens Driessen, Riet Eeckhout, Gabriella Fiorentini, Formafantasma, Tijs Gilde, Ernst van der Hoeven, Chris Kabel, Esjieun Kim, Robert Kroos, Yunjoo Kwak, Gabriel Lester, Giuseppe Licari, Natasha Marie Llorens, Arna Mačkić, Kuehn Malvezzi, Rianne Makkink, Ivan Lopez Munuera, Moad Musbahi, Martina Muzi, Bastiaan de Nennie, Simone C. Niquille, OS&OOS, Ethel Baraona Pohl, Anna Puigjaner, Random Studio, Erik Rietveld, Martin La Roche, Rafael Rozendaal, Space Popular, Hilary Sample, Tomas Saraceno, Niels Schrader, Cooking Sections, Ameneh Solati, Catherine Somzé, Penny Spark, Dima Srouji, Joshua G. Stein, Carolyn Strauss, Noman Studio, Random Studio, Point Supreme, Irene Sunwoo, Marina Otero Verzier, Thomas Vailly, Lois Weinthal, Mark Wigley
+Aristide Antonas, Kirsten Algera, Lara Almárcegui, Atelier NL, Suzie Attiwill, Nick Axel, Alessandro Bava, Bik van der Pol, Jan Boelen, Kevin Bray, Jeroen van Loon, Michiel van Iersel, JODI, Shumi Bose, Counterspace, Rachaporn Choochuey, Brendan Cromier, Koen Deprez, Clemens Driessen, Riet Eeckhout, Gabriella Fiorentini, Formafantasma, Tijs Gilde, Ernst van der Hoeven, Chris Kabel, Esjieun Kim, Robert Kroos, Yunjoo Kwak, Gabriel Lester, Giuseppe Licari, Natasha Marie Llorens, Arna Mačkić, Kuehn Malvezzi, Rianne Makkink, Ivan Lopez Munuera, Moad Musbahi, Martina Muzi, Bastiaan de Nennie, Simone C. Niquille, OS&OOS, Ethel Baraona Pohl, Anna Puigjaner, Random Studio, Erik Rietveld, Martin La Roche, Rafael Rozendaal, Space Popular, Hilary Sample, Tomas Saraceno, Niels Schrader, Cooking Sections, Ameneh Solati, Catherine Somzé, Penny Sparke, Dima Srouji, Joshua G. Stein, Carolyn Strauss, Noman Studio, Random Studio, Point Supreme, Irene Sunwoo, Marina Otero Verzier, Thomas Vailly, Lois Weinthal, Mark Wigley

 Students